miheerdew/delayed-admin/Readme.md

 A tool for administrators to (temporarily) drop admin privilages - to use tools like [Parental Controls](https://support.apple.com/kb/PH18571), [Self Control](http://selfcontrolapp.com), [etc.](https://github.com/miheerdew/delayed-admin/wiki/Tools), on themselves!

-Currently it's just tested on my `OS-X El Captain`, but should be extensible to other Unix like systems too.
+Currently it's just works on my `MacOS Sierra`, but should be extensible to other Unix like systems too.

 ## How does it work?
 The `admin-helper` script adds/removes the user from the `admin` group.
 Privilage escalation does not happen instantly but requires a delay of 20min thereby serving as a deterrent.